Alois II, Prince of Liechtenstein

 Alois II, Prince of Liechtenstein in the ceremonial robes of the Order of the Golden Fleece; Credit – Wikipedia

 Upon the death of his father Johann I Josef, Prince of Liechtenstein on April 20, 1836, Alois became the reigning Prince of Liechtenstein.
 In 1837, Alois went to the United Kingdom on a diplomatic mission and attended the coronation of Queen Victoria.
-Like his father and grandfather, Alois continued to modernize his estates and reorganize their administration.
+Like his father and grandfather, Alois continued modernizing his estates and reorganizing their administration.
 Prince Alois II was the first reigning prince to visit the Principality of Liechtenstein, as we know it today, but he did not live there.
-Previously and at that time, the Princes of Liechtenstein lived in their palaces in Vienna, Austria and on their estates in Moravia, then in the Kingdom of Bohemia, part of the Austrian Empire, now in the Czech Republic.
+Previously and at that time, the Princes of Liechtenstein lived in their palaces in Vienna, Austria, and on their estates in Moravia, then in the Kingdom of Bohemia, part of the Austrian Empire, now in the Czech Republic.
 Alois’ son Franz I (reigned 1929 – 1938) was the first Prince of Liechtenstein to spend a substantial amount of time in the actual Principality of Liechtenstein.

 Alois was politically conservative.
 In the aftermath of the Revolutions of 1848, and at the insistence of the citizens of the Principality of Liechtenstein, Alois gave the principality a more liberal constitution but suspended it in 1852 and returned to a more absolutist government.
 Alois was active in the Imperial Agricultural Society in Vienna and served as its president from 1849 – 1858.
 He belonged to a total of 74 humanitarian, scientific, and industrial associations and was extremely generous in his charitable donations.